PoCInnovation/Workshops/software/10.Neo4j/SETUP.md

 Download the [source](./source/source.zip) available in the [source folder](./source)

-Then tip the following command :
+Then tip the following command:

 ```shell
 # Setup